 Edit this page

-The SSE API for receiving change notifications is the /things endpoint:
+SSE for Thing change notifications

 http://localhost:8080/api/2/things